mehersiddharth/stock-sentiment-analysis/README.md

 # Stock Sentiment Analysis

-This project analyzes the sentiment around Tesla (TSLA) by scraping Reddit posts from the popular subreddit r/wallstreetbets.
+This project analyzes the sentiment around a stock.
+I have used "Tesla" (TSLA), by scraping Reddit posts from the popular subreddit r/wallstreetbets.
 It aims to correlate the online sentiment with Tesla’s historical stock price using various data visualizations and sentiment analysis techniques.

 # Project Overview